+the Evil Way called Steal Life Force.
+When a banshee keens at a character, you should roll a Specific Check for the banshee, opposed by a Specific Check against the character's Current Willpower Score.
+Results are as follows:

-- The potential victim's player rolls a higher result level than you, the CM, do for the creature: failure. - You and the victim's player roll equal result levels: the victim immediately loses 2D10 Current Willpower and has nightmares which prevent Willpower regeneration for 3 consecutive nights. - You roll a result level 1 higher than the victim's player: in 2D10 hours, the victim falls into a death-like trance, and in all ways appears to be dead.
+The potential victim's player rolls a higher result level than you, the CM, do for the creature: failure.

+• You and the victim's player roll equal result levels: the victim immediately loses 2D10 Current Willpower and has nightmares which prevent Willpower regeneration for 3 consecutive nights.

+• You roll a result level 1 higher than the victim's player: in 2D10 hours, the victim falls into a deathlike trance, and in all ways appears to be dead.
 In reality, when he falls into the trance, his life force begins struggling with the banshee for freedom.
-The victim revives in 3D10 hours, suffering a loss of 2D10 Current Willpower and nightmares as in the previous result. - You roll a result level 2 higher than the victim's player: same as previous result, but the victim does not revive for 2D10 x 2 hours. - You roll a result level 3 higher than the victim's player: same as previous result, but the victim is also hopelessly mad for 1D10 hours after revival, screaming, raving, and attacking any person or animal in sight unless restrained. - You roll a result level 4 higher than the victim's player: the victim's life force loses the struggle with the banshee, and is taken to the banshee's abode in the Unknown, where it becomes the creature's slave.
+The victim revives in 3D10 hours, suffering a loss of 2D10 Current Willpower and nightmares as in the previous result.

+• You roll a result level 2 higher than the victim's player: same as previous result, but the victim does not revive for 2D10 x 2 hours.

+You roll a result level 3 higher than the victim's player: same as previous result, but the victim is also hopelessly mad for 1D10 hours after revival, screaming, raving, and attacking any person or animal in sight unless restrained.

+• You roll a result level 4 higher than the victim's player: the victim's life force loses the struggle with the banshee, and is taken to the banshee's abode in the Unknown, where it becomes the creature's slave.